freeborough/cicd/doc/research/script_running.md

 There are two methods for executing scripts on child processes, exec which collects output in the form of a callback function, and spawn() which uses an events based system and attaches to stderr stdin and stdout.

-I have created a lab setup using nodejs, express and python to test the data output abilities of this libary and discovered that it doesn't run in real time and will only output data once the script has been closed. to get this working just run npm init and npm i express, then run node index.js and point a browser at localhost:3000 and localhost:/files/.
+I have created a lab setup using Nodejs, express and python to test the data output abilities of this library and discovered that it doesn't run in real time and will only output data once the script has been closed. to get this working just run npm init and npm i express, then run node index.js and point a browser at localhost:3000 and localhost:/files/.

 ## Findings using this approach.